f5devcentral/F5AppSvcDemo/scenarios/AppSec/README.md

 Now navigate to the juiceshop app

-http://<ipaddress of your BIG-IP install>/
+http://ipaddress of your BIG-IP install

 ![alt text](https://github.com/RuncibleSpoon/F5AppSvcDemo/raw/master/images/juiceshop1.JPG "Juiceshop App")

 We're going to try a simple SQL injection attack on the auth system - this is described by IncognitJoe in an [excellent document](https://incognitjoe.github.io/hacking-the-juice-shop.html) that can run you through a lot of the Juiceshop attacks.

-Click the login link and use the email address of "'or 1==1" --  This is classic SQLi stuff
+Click the login link and use the email address of "'or 1==1 -- "  This is classic SQLi stuff

 ![alt text](https://github.com/RuncibleSpoon/F5AppSvcDemo/raw/master/images/juiceshop2.PNG  "Juiceshop App")